-In other words, when Role-Based Access Control is implemented two departments of the same organization can’t see each other’s data as they have completely different levels and types of access privileges.
+When Role-Based Access Control is implemented, two departments of the same organization can’t see each other’s data as they have completely different levels and types of access privileges.

-Statistics on data breaches showed us that permitting inappropriate levels of access to employees frequently leads to corporate data being lost or stolen hence implementing a RBAC mechanism is essential.
+Statistics on data breaches showed us that permitting inappropriate levels of access to employees frequently leads to corporate data being lost or stolen hence implementing an RBAC mechanism is essential.

 There are many advantages of having a Role-Based Access Control System.
 Here are a few: